Check/Add Engine Oil Mazda 3 2013-2018

 - Pull the hood up and set the hood strut to hold the hood.

 - Insert the oil dipstick and pull it out again.
-Then check the oil level by looking at the tip of the dipstick.
-The dot at the bottom indicates the MIN (minimum) level, while the dot at the top indicates MAX (maximum) oil level.
+Then, check the oil level by looking at the tip of the dipstick.
+The dot at the bottom indicates the MIN (minimum) level, while the dot at the top indicates the MAX (maximum) oil level.
 The correct oil level should be between the two dots.

-- To add engine oil, remove the oil cap by twisting it counterclockwise.
+The two holes on the tip of the dipstick indicate the minimum and maximum oil levels. - To add engine oil, remove the oil cap by twisting it counterclockwise.

-Check the oil cap to make sure what engine oil to use.
+Check the oil cap to determine what engine oil to use.
 If the recommended oil level is not printed on the cap, it should be in the owner’s manual.
-If the owner’s manual is unavailable, use 5W-30 full synthetic engine oil.
+If the owner’s manual is unavailable, use 5W-30 full synthetic engine oil. - Pour engine oil if the level is low.
+Use a funnel to prevent the oil from spilling.

 - Recheck the oil level after adding engine oil.
 Repeat procedures 4-5 to recheck the oil level.
 Do not fill more than the MAX (top dot) level.